Resilience of dynamical systems: Introduction

 \section{Introduction}

 In 1973, Holling~\cite{holling1973} prompted the mathematical community in ecology to investigate a new concept of ``nonlocal'' stability to capture the ``persistence of relationships within a system, [...] the ability to absorb changes of state variables, driving variables, and parameters, and still persist'', and by doing so, complement the classic Lyapunov stability.
 He named this property \emph{resilience}.
 The theory of dynamical systems still proved to be the most promising theoretical framework to treat the question rigorously (see Gruemm~\cite{gruemm1976}).
 Nevertheless, the newly introduced concept elicited a tremendous, and yet mostly disorganized, research effort in several areas of applied science.
-The result is a plethora of different indicators of resilience, in setups which are often not directly comparable (Meyer~\cite{meyer2016}).
+The result is a plethora of different indicators of resilience, in setups which are often not directly comparable (see Baggio et al.~\cite{baggio2015}, Brand and Jax~\cite{brand2007}, Carpenter et al.~\cite{carpenter2001}, Donohue et al.~\cite{donohue2016}, Grimm and Wissel~\cite{grimm1997}, K\'{e}fi et al.~\cite{kefi2019}, Meyer~\cite{meyer2016}, Van Meerbeek et al.~\cite{vanmeerbek2021} and Walker and Salt~\cite{walker2012}).